Techniques for Better Sleep

 In a nutshell: yes.
 Often the cause of sleep issues is that everything is moving too fast – your brain is whirring at a million miles an hour, your heart rate is elevated and your breathing is short and shallow.
 Calming your mind will automatically calm the rest of your body - studies have demonstrated that mindfulness meditation helps evoke the body’s relaxation response.

 We've put together a short guided meditation to help you fall asleep:

 In addition to meditation, here’s a selection of other sleep remedies I recommend.
-I used to travel frequently, and new time zones and unfamiliar sleeping environments can make it difficult to get a good night’s rest.
+I travel frequently, and new time zones and unfamiliar sleeping environments can make it difficult to get a good night’s rest.